legit-organization-name/mal-detection/README.md

 In the .github/workflows folder, there is a file called `run-tests.yml` which sets up the automated tests on github actions.
-To enable use of the database, go in that file an uncomment the service that sets up the postgres database.
+To enable use of the database, go in that file and uncomment the service that sets up the postgres database.

 The `models` folder should have files for all the different classes that you'd like to be mapped unto the database tables using the `sqlalchemy` library.